thegrumpys/odop/client/docs/Help/menus.md

 Specifically, the Search feature is available only when constraints are violated to the extent that the Objective Value is greater than OBJMIN.
-If desired, use the [File : Preferences](menus.html#FilePreferences) menu or the tweakPrefs [execute](menus.html#ActionExecute) script to adjust the value of OBJMIN.
+If desired, use the [File : Preferences](menus.html#FilePreferences) menu or the improvePrecision [execute](menus.html#ActionExecute) script to adjust the value of OBJMIN.

 See also:
  - [Search](search.html)